Speech by HIH Nadine Sultana

 Spirituality

 has many different facets of expression, one of which is good manners.
-Without good manners there can be no morality
+Without good manners there

 and therefore no civilization.
 Sultan

 Abdulhamit was a serious, meditative and dignified child.
 He never laughed loudly.
-These qualities remained with the Sultan into
+These qualities remained

 his adulthood.